 Feb.
 9, 9:30 a.m.- 10:30 a.m.

 Ring in the New Year at the first Chinatown neighborhood in Queens.
 The parade kicks off at 11 a.m. at Union Street and 37th Street in Flushing, where you’ll see large crowds enjoy brightly decorated costumes and floats.
 According to the Greater Flushing Chamber of Commerce, the reception includes raffle and prizes, a fencing demonstration by Queens Fencing Club, and a K-pop medley and Zumba set.
-Coffee and refreshments will be offered before the parade at St. George’s Church before the parade.
+Coffee and refreshments will be offered before the parade at St. George’s Church.

 Chinese New Year Temple Bazaar